-Expensive and painful dental treatments have become part of growing up for many children; a sad reality that Luminous Dentistry is determined to change for good.
+Expensive and painful dental treatments have become part of growing up for many children; a sad reality that Helix Dentistry is determined to change for good.

 Nearly half of Australian children develop tooth decay before their 10th birthday.
 In NSW, the problem is even more acute with more children now hospitalised because of dental issues than asthma, epilepsy and ear, nose and throat infections.

 Diets high in sugar and acid are often to blame, but avoiding certain foods is only part of the solution.